 On top of a very busy patient and working schedule, Dr. Hallowell treasures time with his three children and wife, Sue.

-Christina Veal: Christina Veal is a communications specialist who loves the blogosphere and has enough ADHD in the family to be interested in working as Melissa's right hand person.
+Christina Veal is a communications specialist who loves the blogosphere and has enough ADHD in the family to be interested in working as Melissa's right hand person.
 She searches the internet for content she thinks will be of interest to our readers and helps keep everything up-to-date.
 She is a graduate of the University of Connecticut and has a passionate interest in tennis.
-Ms. Veal, her children and her husband of over 17 years live outside Boston.
+Ms. Veal lives outside Boston.